-I bought a hot tub last spring off Craigslist.
+I bought a used hot tub last spring.
 I got it at a great price, but unfortunately, it needed some work and had some leaks.
-So I looked an Amazon and saw Marlig fix-a-leak, and I wondered if Marlig Fix-a-Leak really works?
+So I looked online and saw Marlig fix-a-leak, and I wondered if Marlig Fix-a-Leak really works?

 Marlig Fix-a-Leak works due to the fact that the product is heavier than water.
 Thus, it automatically sinks to the weakest place in the tub which is where the leak is.
 No need to empty the tub, just remove the filter and pour it in and allow it to work for 24-72 hours before using.

 After I used it, and it worked so well, I wanted to write my own review of Marlig Fix-a-Leak to help others decide if it’s right for them.

 If you’re interested, you can see my entire Hot Tub renovation step by step in another post on my site.
 Just click the link to read it.

 Why is my hot tub leaking from the bottom?